Mwarssame/Mohamed-Warssame/README.md

 ##  Threat

 Anything that can cause damage to an asset.
-Examples: Hackers, malware, ransomware, nation-state actors, zero-days, fires, floods.
+Examples: Hackers, malware, ransomware, nation-state actors, zero-days, fires and  floods.

 > Threats exploit vulnerabilities in OS and code.